 A nonrefundable credit is allowed against the individual income tax equal to 30% of the expense incurred by the taxpayer to provide transit passes to the taxpayer's employees.
 The transit pass must be for use in Minnesota.
 If the employer purchases the transit passes from the transit system and resells them to the employees, the expenses used for the credit are the difference between the amount the employer paid for passes and the amount charged to employees.

-This credit was taken on about 400 returns for tax year 2014.
+This credit was claimed on about 300 returns for tax year 2016.